Hero Background

 • Peninsula → Island

-Taking out the old “L” peninsula and adding a central island for better flow and seating.
+Replacing the old “L” peninsula with a central island for better flow and seating.

 • Awkward Work Triangle → Efficient Zones

-Shifting the fridge away from the main entry path, moving the sink to the island, and creating dedicated baking or coffee centers.
+Shifting the fridge away from the main entry path, improving prep space, and creating dedicated areas for snacks, coffee, and cleanup.

 3.2 Define Your Kitchen “Zones”